wavebeem/wavebeem.com/src/content/blog/2025/stop-giving-me-the-finger/index.md

 Preferences app, only text fields (1) and "ghost" selects (2, 3) have any visual change on hover.

-## Even Google Search Doesn't Do It Right
+## Even Google Search doesn't do it right

 <figure>
   <img